swt30/thesis/chapters/04-heating/04-heating.md

 For example, half of Jupiter's energy budget comes from internal heating.
 Planets with thick opaque atmospheres might trap internal energy more effectively, exaggerating the heating effects of internal sources.
 And water-rich icy moons could also be heated by tidal interactions while receiving very little irradiation.
-It is therefore useful to understand whether *internal* heat can significantly contribute to the observed radius of a planet.
+It is therefore useful to understand whether internal and external heating can significantly contribute to the observed radius of a planet.
-But there is a complication that comes with using my models in the previous chapter: they did not treat the planet's atmosphere.
+But incorporating heating also means that we must take into account the contribution from the atmosphere, which was not included in the models in the previous chapter.

 ### Incorporating the atmosphere